ckagrawal89/Image_Scrapping_Automation/README.md

 # Image Scrapper

-Image Scrapper is the tool which help us to extract the images from the different search engines to our local disk.
-It currently fetch the images from the Google only.
+Image Scrapper is the tool that helps us to extract the images from the different search engines to our local disk.
+It currently fetches the images from Google only.
 I created this automated solution to generate datasets for Machine-Learning models

 ### Prerequisite: